dobitamas/Market-Angular/README.md

 I started this application as I wanted to get familiar with Angular.
 Then I found the MEAN stack and wanted to give it a try as I like the idea of it's simplicity.
+Bear in mind that this is my first project with Angular, MongoDB and ExpressJS

 ## Getting Started